dhyana6466/ai-job-matching-system/report.md

 ---

 ## Stage 1: Data Acquisitions
 We used the **JSearch API** to programmatically fetch job posting based on filters such as location, keyword (e.g., "computer science), and employment type.
-This approach ensured we had relevant and real-world job descriptions in structured JSON formate.
+This approach ensured we had relevant and real-world job descriptions in structured JSON format.

 **Tools Used:**
 - Python `requests` library for API calls